 The Candlelight Walk at Heritage Hill Historical Park is OC Parks’s 39-year December tradition — Lake Forest’s evening tour through a historic park lit only by hundreds of luminarias lining the pathways between the Serrano Adobe (1863), the Bennett Ranch House (1908), El Toro Grammar School (1890), and St. George’s Episcopal Mission (1891).

-The Candlelight Walk runs over a three-evening December weekend — 5:00 PM to 9:00 PM on Friday, Saturday, and Sunday.
+The Candlelight Walk runs over a three-evening December weekend — Friday, Saturday, and Sunday evenings.
 Across the lit grounds the program weaves live carolers and brass-band musicians, holiday-themed crafts for kids, enchanting puppet shows, and a visit with Santa.
 The historic buildings are open and dressed for the season; volunteers in period interpretation animate the spaces.

-A week later, Heritage Hill Holiday Lights extends the season — a second three-evening weekend (also 5:00 PM to 9:00 PM) with the historic buildings dressed in seasonal décor, dazzling light displays throughout the park, live performances, and photo opportunities.
+A week later, Heritage Hill Holiday Lights extends the season — a second three-evening weekend with the historic buildings dressed in seasonal décor, dazzling light displays throughout the park, live performances, and photo opportunities.
 Both weekends are free with free parking.

 The park’s location in the historic El Toro district at the foot of the Santa Anas gives the whole evening a different feel than a civic plaza tree lighting — the lit luminarias against 19th-century buildings and pepper trees, rather than a modern shopping district.